-You’re spoiled for choice when it comes to setting up your portfolio site.
-With so many services to choose from, it comes down to your budget, the time and effort you’re willing to invest, and how professional you want your brand to be.
-Let’s take a look at some of the more popular services.
+You are spoiled for choice when it comes to setting up your portfolio site as a freelance graphic designer.
+With so many services to choose from, it comes down to your budget, the time and effort you are willing to invest, and how professional you want to portray your brand.
+Let’s take a look at some of the more popular choices.

 YOU HAVE NO BUDGET

-Sadly, Imgur is bare-bones in terms of features.
-You can’t customize your albums beyond rearranging the pieces.
-Also, there is no way to change the album layout, so you’re stuck with a single scrolling page.
+Sadly Imgur is pretty bare-bones in terms of features.
+You can’t customize albums beyond rearranging your posts.
+Also, there is no way to change the album layout, so you are stuck with a single scrolling page.

-Because Imgur gets so much traffic, there are times when the service is down briefly due to over capacity.
-While the disruptions aren’t frequent, they might turn away some clients.
-Overall, using Imgur isn’t professional, but it gets the job done.
+Because Imgur gets so much traffic, there are times when the service is down briefly due to overcapacity.
+While the disruptions aren’t frequent, they might turn away some prospective clients.
+Overall, using Imgur isn’t professional but it gets the job done.

 Instead of an image host, you might want to consider something closer to a conventional site.
 For that, Blogger and WordPress are great choices.
-They’re popular publishing platforms, with many customization options (even unofficial ones) available.
+They are popular publishing platforms, with many customization options (even unofficial ones) available.

-If you’re new to WordPress, you might get confused between WordPress.com and WordPress.org — two platforms that are similar, yet different.
+If you are new to WordPress, you might get confused between WordPress.com and WordPress.org — two platforms that are similar, yet different.
 WordPress.org is a Content Management System (CMS) that allows you to organize and facilitate content creation.
-You will learn more about it later on.
-Conversely, WordPress.com, as mentioned earlier, is a platform where you can host your site for free, but with some limitations.
+You will learn more about using WordPress.org later on.
+Conversely, WordPress.com, as mentioned earlier, is a platform where you can host your website for free, but with some limitations.

-For graphic designers, Wix has image galleries that enhances the visual presentation for your projects, while making features easy for you to edit and customize.
+For graphic designers, Wix has image galleries that enhances the visual presentation for your projects, with features that are easy to edit and customize.

-As you can see, it’s possible to set up your site for free.
+As you have seen, it’s possible to set up your portfolio site for free.
 However, most graphic designers choose to pay for hosting and domains — and you should do the same.

-Consider the client’s perspective and how they will see you as a freelance graphic designer.
+Consider the client’s perspective, specifically how they will see you as a freelance graphic designer.
 Will they respect you as a professional who’s serious about freelancing and willing to invest for success?
 Or will they dismiss you as an amateur looking to do things for cheap?

-There are many choices available, even among paid services.
-Deciding on one depends on your knowledge in web design.
+Even among paid services there are many choices available.
+Deciding on one depends on how well you know web design.

 You Want Something Intuitive